opencarecc/opencareMakerPlaybook/be_clear_and_complete_about_the_projectmeetingoutc.md

 #### **// Description**

-During each phase of a collaborative design experience, from the first [Inspiration](our_experience_in_co-design_field.md#inspiration-phase) to the last Recognition phase, you may have the possibility to meet and talk with many people with difference age, expertise, needs and passions.
-Probably at the first time, they might be not very interested in what you are going to propose and offer to them, just because **they don't feel properly at ease** with such a kind of topic, especially if it is strictly related with **personal arguments** or it is .
+During each phase of a collaborative design experience, from the first [Inspiration](our_experience_in_co-design_field.md#inspiration-phase) to the last Recognition phase, you may have the possibility to meet and talk with many people with difference in age, expertise, needs and passions.
+Probably at the first time, they might be not very interested in what you are going to propose and offer to them, just because **they don't feel properly at ease** with such a kind of topic, especially if it is strictly related with **personal arguments** or it is **too far** from their everyday life.

 As explained in the previous tips, there are many subtle strategies for making people feel more aware and comfortable about a specific project and/or discussion, by means of informing them through default newsletter and quick blog posts.